 It is the second conference for the UniServices entity.
 The first conference last year featured five research streams, but the commercialisation session was so heavily over-subscribed it prompted UniServices to focus this year’s conference entirely on commercialisation.

 Dr Jacobs says China has traditionally had a strong manufacturing base but are just starting to invest heavily in medical R&D.

 “As the Chinese health sector matures, its key players will be looking for ways to acquire unique assets such as drugs and devices it can introduce to the Chinese market to maintain a competitive edge.
 Showcasing New Zealand medical devices and digital health technologies being commercialised by UniServices and other companies is the perfect way to tap into Chinese interest in a way that benefit both New Zealand and Chinese researchers, research investments and companies."

 The first day features two partner pitching sessions – the first with the North Asia Centre for Asia Pacific Excellence (CAPE), and the second with Zino Ventures.

-The University of Auckland Vice-Chancellor Professor Stuart McCutcheon will open the conference on the second day, accompanied by Auckland UniServices Chief Executive Officer Andy Shenk and Dr Jacobs.
+The University of Auckland Vice-Chancellor Professor Stuart McCutcheon will open the conference on the second day in the presence of the Rt Honourable Ambassador of New Zealand to China, Clare Fearnley, and accompanied by Auckland UniServices Chief Executive Officer Andy Shenk and Dr Jacobs.